-Upon raising the minimum offering amount, and pursuant to the Contribution Agreement between our operating partnership and Holmwood, an affiliate, as defined below, or the Contribution Agreement, we intend to indirectly acquire (i) all of the limited liability company interests of GOV PSL, LLC, a Delaware limited liability company, or the Port Saint Lucie Owner, the owner of a 24,858 square foot property occupied by the Drug Enforcement Administration, or the DEA, and located at 650 NW Peacock Boulevard, Port Saint Lucie, Florida 34986, or the Port Saint Lucie Property; (ii) all of the limited liability company interests of GOV Jonesboro, LLC, a Delaware limited liability company; or the Jonesboro Owner, the owner of a 16,439 square foot property occupied by the Social Security Administration, or the SSA, and located at 1809 LaTourette Drive, Jonesboro, Arkansas 72404, or the Jonesboro Property; (iii) all of the limited liability company interests of GOV Lorain, LLC, a Delaware limited liability company, or the Lorain Owner, the owner of an 11,607 square foot property occupied by the SSA and located at 221 West 5th Street, Lorain, Ohio 44052, or the Lorain Property; (iv) all of the limited liability company interests of GOV CBP Cape Canaveral, LLC, a Delaware limited liability company, or the Port Canaveral Property; (v) all of the limited liability company interests of GOV FBI Johnson City, LLC, a Delaware limited liability company, or the Joneson City Owner, the owner of a 10,115 square foot property occupied by the Federal Bureau of Investigations, or the FBI, and located at 2620 Knob Creek Road, Johnson City, LLC, a Delaware limited liability company, or the FIS, and located at 4624 Kelley Highway, Ft.
-Smith, Arkansas 72904, or the Fort Smith Property; and (vii) all of the limited liability company interests of GOV Ft.
-Smith, LLC, a Delaware limited liability company, or the Sit Owner, the Owner of an 18,813 square foot property occupied by the U.S. Citizenship and Immigration Service, or the CIS, and loc
+Upon raising the minimum offering amount, and pursuant to the Contribution Agreement between our operating partnership and Holmwood, an affiliate, as defined below, or the Contribution Agreement, we intend to indirectly acquire (i) all of the limited liability company interests of GOV PSL, LLC, a Delaware limited liability company, or the Port Saint Lucie Owner, the owner of a 24,858 square foot property occupied by the Drug Enforcement Agency, or the DEA, and located at 650 NW Peacock Boulevard, Port Saint Lucie, Florida 34986, or the Port Saint Lucie Property; (ii) all of the limited liability company interests of GOV Jonesboro, LLC, a Delaware limited liability company, or the Jonesboro Owner, the owner of a 16,439 square foot property occupied by the Social Security Administration, or the SSA, and located at 1809 LaTourette Drive, Jonesboro, Arkansas 72404, or the Jonesboro Property; (iii) all of the limited liability company interests of GOV Lorain, LLC, a Delaware limited liability company, or the Lorain Owner, the owner of an 11,607 square foot property occupied by the SSA and located at 221 West 5th Street, Lorain, Ohio 44052, or the Lorain Property; (iv) all of the limited liability company interests of GOV CBP Cape Canaveral, LLC, a Delaware limited liability company, or the Port Canaveral Owner, the owner of a 14,704 square foot property occupied by the U.S. Customs and Border Protection, or CBP, and located at 200 George King Boulevard, Cape Canaveral, Florida 32920, or the Port Canaveral Property; (v) all of the limited liability company interests of GOV FBI Johnson City, LLC, a Delaware limited liability company, or the Johnson City Owner, the owner of a 10,115 square foot property occupied by the Federal Bureau of Investigations, or the FBI, and located at 2620 Knob Creek Road, Johnson City, Tennessee 37604, or the Johnson City Property; (vi) all of the limited liability company interests of GOV Ft.
+Smith, LLC, a Delaware limited liability company, or the Ft.
+Smith Owner, the owner of a 14,735 square foot property occupied by the U.S. Citizenship and Immigration Service, or the CIS, and located at 4624 Kelley Highway, Ft.
+Smith, Arkansas 72904, or the Fort Smith Property; and (vii) all of the limited liability company interests of GOV Silt, LLC, a Delaware limited liability company, or the Silt Owner, the owner of an 18,813 square foot property occupied by the United States Department of Interior, Bureau of Land Management, or BLM, and located at 2300 River Frontage Road, Silt, Colorado 81652, or the Silt Property, and together with the Port Saint Lucie Property, the Jonesboro Property, the Lorain Property, the Port Canaveral Property, the Johnson City Property, and the Fort Smith Property, the Contribution Properties.
+We will indirectly purchase each of the Contribution Properties by acquiring each of the Port Saint Lucie Owner, the Jonesboro Owner, the Lorain Owner, the Port Canaveral Owner, the Johnson City Owner, the Fort Smith Owner, and the Silt Owner.